vp3011/online_shop/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://www.notion.so/LICENSE) file for details.
+See the [MIT](LICENSE) file for details.

 ---